-Edda Zoli 15 June 2013
+Edda Zoli, Saturday, June 15, 2013

 What has driven Italian sovereign spreads movements?
 This column presents new research looking into increased volatility in sovereign debt since the summer of 2011.
 Shocks in investor risk appetite, news related to the Eurozone debt crisis, and consistently bad news in Italy, have been important drivers of Italian sovereign spreads.
 These findings mean that we need to reduce country-specific vulnerabilities as well as sorting out the Eurozone.